mykolav/must-use-ret-val-fs/README.md

 }
 ```

-OK, let's say the programmer forgot to end a chain with a call to the `Write` method:
+OK, so, the programmer forgot to end a chain with a call to the `Write` method:
 ```csharp
 Log.Message("Oh, noes!").Severity(Severity.Bad).User("jsmith");
 ```